pablo14/data-science-live-book/data_preparation/outliers_treatment.md

 ### Case 2: `type='stop'`

-Last case will cause that all rows with `NA` values will lost when a machine learning model is created.
-To avoid this, but keep controlled the outliers, all values flagged as outlier will be converted to the threshold value.
+The previous case will cause that all rows with `NA` values will be lost when a machine learning model is trained.
+To avoid this, but keep the outliers controlled, all values flagged as outlier will be converted to the threshold value.

 **Key notes**: